davidrsch/r4dses/README.md

 Note that this is a verbatim translation of the book so when the authors refer to themselves in the first person, it will be Hadley Wickham, Mine Çetinkaya-Rundel & Garrett Grolemund and not the translator.

+The translation was done using Google Translate and some grammar and coherence errors were corrected.
+If you spot any issue related to the translation content, feel free to open an issue or pull request on this [repository](https://github.com/davidrsch/r4dses).

 ### Translated so far

 -   0.1 Wellcome